gavinhughpalmer/apex-utilities/docs/Schema/SecureSObjectWrapper.md

 ---
 # SecureSObjectWrapper class

-This class is a secure wrapper for the sobject that obeys field level security for the user accessing it
+This class is a secure wrapper for the sobject that obeys field level security for the user accessing it.
+This wraps [SObjectWrapper](/docs/Schema/SObjectWrapper.md) so the recursive retrieves will be enabled

 **Author:** Gavin Palmer